Jimson St. Louis

-Jimson St. Louis (born December 2, 2002) is a United States Virgin Islands international soccer player who plays as a midfielder for the Coastal Carolina Chanticleers and the United States Virgin Islands national team.
+Jimson St. Louis (born December 2, 2002) is a United States Virgin Islands international soccer player who plays as a midfielder for Helenites, and the United States Virgin Islands national team.

 Career

 Youth

 As a youth, St. Louis played for Laraza FC of the U.S. Virgin Islands Premier League for nine years.
 In 2019 St. Louis traveled to Spain with three other USVI youth players to trial with the academies of seven professional clubs.

 College

 For the 2020 campaign, St. Louis committed to play college soccer for the Blackhawks of Southeastern Community College.
 Following his time with the Blackhawks, he committed to joining the Coastal Carolina Chanticleers of NCAA Division 1 Coastal Carolina University for 2023 season.
 However, he eventually transferred and joined international teammate Joshua Ramos on the Dalton States Roadrunners.